Reproductions & Permissions

 - Do not publish the image in a book, magazine, newspaper, journal, etc.

-5. I purchased a digital image from the Imaging Services Department before.
+5. I purchased a digital image from the Imaging Services Department in the past.
 I would now like to publish it.
 How do I obtain permission to publish?

 No, only images provided by the Imaging Services Department may be used for publication.